 - Amazon’s A9 algorithm scans the book description for relevant keywords indexed by Amazon.

-- It is the critical barrier for browsers to make a final decision on buying your book…or not.
+- It is a critical barrier for browsers to decide whether to buy your book or not.

 Your book is legally copyrighted as soon as it is written.